ClementNerma/Rave/docs/master.md

 Fixed-size arrays use this feature: they take a `T` template indicating the type of elements they contain, as well as a `LENGTH` template which is their number of elements.

+An important point though: when we provide a template to a given type, it must **always** be a literal value.

 ### Wildcard template

 The wildcard template can be used when we want to accept any template in a given type but won't use the template itself.
 Example: